-Consistent with PhRMA Guidelines, spouses and other guests of the HCP are not permitted to attend.
+Consistent with PhRMA Guidelines, spouses and other guests of an HCP are not permitted to attend.
 The cost of meals associated with this event may be disclosed consistent with applicable federal and state law disclosure requirements.
 State and federal laws and regulations may restrict state or federal employees from receiving meals.
 By attending this event, you confirm that you have obtained any necessary approvals from your employer.
 HCPs may be subject to state law restrictions regarding attendance.
-HCPs licensed in Vermont, or employees/agents of Vermont HCPs may not attend this event.
-Minnesota law restricts Incyte from offering meals or other refreshments at speaker events to certain healthcare professionals who are licensed in Minnesota and have the ability to prescribe prescription drugs (e.g., physicians, physician assistants, nurse practitioners, advanced nurses).
+HCPs licensed in Vermont or employees/agents of Vermont HCPs may not attend this event.
+Minnesota law restricts Incyte from offering meals or other refreshments to certain HCPs who are licensed in Minnesota and have the ability to prescribe prescription drugs (eg, physicians, physician assistants, nurse practitioners, advanced nurses).
 If you are licensed to prescribe in Minnesota, please identify yourself on this document and inform an Incyte representative prior to the start of the program.